xdiegool/ros2lc_bridge/README.txt

     find one.
 So if we have ~/src first in our $ROS_PACKAGE_PATH, the bridge would put the result of the abode configuration in ~/src/test_bridge.

-    topics_in and topics_out are unfortunately a bit confusingly names (plans exists to switch them to better suited ones). topics_in lists the topics one wishes to import to the ROS system and topics_out lists the topics one wishes to export from the ROS system.
+    imports lists the topics one wishes to import to the ROS system and exports lists the topics one wishes to export from the ROS system.
 This example config is taken from the pingpong example in the repository in which an external program publishes on /ping and subscribes to /pong.
 A ROS node does the opposite (subscribes on /ping and publishes on /pong) and echoes everything it hears on /ping to /pong (which will be heard be the external program).

 RUNNING BRIDGE